 Many people who contact me are in a serious state of stuckness in their life.
 And not just in relation to their homes but also in terms of moving forward or moving on.
 Sometimes worrying about the planet and not throwing things away because they might end up on the landfill can be a way of avoiding dealing with things that need to be dealt with.
 I examine this in depth in part two of the blog, coming soon.

-My pledge to you is to stick to these principles:
+My suggestion to you is to stick to these principles:

 1. Take care of your body, the home of your soul,